 Under Title IX laws, the University of Maine at Augusta has legal and moral responsibility to provide appropriate support and assistance to any individual who has or is experiencing dating violence, domestic violence, sexual assault, stalking, sexual harassment or other forms of sex discrimination.
 The entire University of Maine System policy against sex discrimination, often referred to as Title IX covered issues, is available here.

-All University of Maine at Augusta employees are Mandatory Reporters with the exception of UMA’s two licensed, clinical Counselors (Jennifer Mascaro, LCPC and Terri Reiter, LMSW) and their clinical interns.
+All University of Maine at Augusta employees are Mandatory Reporters with the exception of UMA’s licensed, clinical counselors and their clinical interns when acting in that capacity.

 If a student, visitor, or a faculty/staff member has disclosed to you that they are involved in or have previously been involved in a Title IX situation, as a mandatory reporter you must report this information.